mui/mui-x/docs/data/data-grid/rows/rows.md

 Row reorder is used to rearrange rows by dragging the row with the mouse.

 By default, `DataGridPro` does not allow row reordering.
-To enable reordering on all rows by dragging any of the row cells and moving them up or down, set the prop `enableRowReorder={true}`.
+To enable reordering on all rows by dragging the special row reordering cells and moving it up or down, use the `rowReordering` prop.

 {{"demo": "RowOrderingGrid.js", "disableAd": true, "bg": "inline"}}